How Much Does a New Roof Cost?

 Installing a roof from scratch takes time, depending on the shape of your home, the materials used, the skill of your tradesman, and whether any additions are required.

 Roofing typically takes 24 hours to complete and can take up to three days.
 In some cases, such as non-residential buildings, the three-day deadline is increased, and the project may take about a week to complete.
-The number of days required for roofing will determine by the size of your area.
+The number of days required for roofing will be determined by the size of your area.

 The bigger the building, the larger the roofing surface area, and thus the longer the roofing will take.
 The number of people involved in the roofing process can either speed up or slow down the process.